Shotgun Willie

-Shotgun Willie was released in June 1973.
-In spite of poor sales, the album received good reviews and gained Nelson major recognition with younger audiences.
+In spite of poor sales, Shotgun Willie received good reviews and gained Nelson major recognition with younger audiences.
 The recording was one of the first albums of outlaw country—a new subgenre of country music and an alternative to the conservative restrictions of the Nashville sound, the dominant style in the genre at the time.

 Background

 In April 1972, after Nelson recorded "Mountain Dew", his final RCA Records single.
 The label requested Nelson to renew his contract ahead of schedule, and informed him that they would not release any further recordings if he did not sign.
 Nelson's manager, Neil Reshen, negotiated an agreement with RCA Records to end the contract upon return of US$1,400 that the singer had been overpaid.
 By that time, Nelson had left Nashville and he moved to Austin, Texas.
 Austin's burgeoning hippie music scene at venues like Armadillo World Headquarters rejuvenated the singer.
 His popularity in Austin soared as he played his own brand of music that was a blend of country, folk, and jazz influences.
 Nelson had felt creatively hamstrung by RCA's strict recording practices and frustrated at not being permitted to use his touring band in the studio.
 In 2015, Nelson remembered his move to Austin: "I liked this new world.
 It fit me to a T. I never did like putting on stage costumes, never did like trim haircuts, never did like worrying about whether I was satisfying the requirements of a showman.
 It felt good to let my hair grow.
 Felt good to get on stage in the same jeans I'd been wearing all damn day.”